SpektakularaAlex/manifold-whisper/README.md

 # Manifold — Cislunar Space Mission Design, Reimagined

-> *"Before Europeans could cross the Atlantic efficiently, they mapped the ocean currents — the invisible highways of the sea.
+> *"Before Humans could cross the Atlantic efficiently, they mapped the ocean currents — the invisible highways of the sea.
 We are at that same moment in space exploration.
 Manifold maps the gravitational highways of cislunar space."*

 **Built at AITX Hackathon 2025 · Agents Track**